 When we first started the InnerGlow program at our clinic over ten years ago, I was uncertain about whether or not I was going to be a fan of it or not.
 So, first of all, I was ten years younger… so that makes a difference.
 Also, I wasn’t sure that skin care wasn’t going to come off as light-weight and I didn’t want to lose the credibility of the more medical side of our practice by something that seemed to be just about “looking prettier”.
-A couple of our ND Team Members 7299320_mstarted out with cosmetic facial acupuncture and a simple set of cleanser-toner-moisturizer essential oil products that were suitable for almost anyone and the program took off.
+A couple of our ND Team Members started out with cosmetic facial acupuncture and a simple set of cleanser-toner-moisturizer essential oil products that were suitable for almost anyone and the program took off.
 I had mixed feelings about how popular it was and started getting more involved to decide if we would keep the program within the clinic or move it outside.
 As I started to research more, I became very excited about a few things that it seemed like we missed in our training as NDs.

 First of all, I was learning how important choosing safe topical personal care products are for us.
 I was a huge advocate for healthy nutrition and the benefits of organic foods for our whole body health.
 What I didn’t realize, which in retrospect, seems unbelievable, is that we absorb up to 90% of what we put on our skin into our bodies and so personal care products are really just as important as the food we eat for healthy immune systems, hormonal balance and energy.